co-za-niutki/photoseed/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues by creating new issue with `security` label.
+Please report security issues by creating a new issue with the `security` label.

+> ⚠️ Note: This project is still under development and should **not** be used as a production-ready application.
+> For now, please report any potential security concerns as regular issues — we’ll triage and handle them accordingly.